MangelMaxime/Nacara/docs/nacara/guides/create-a-section.md

 ## Create a new section

-A section, is defined by creating a folder right under your source folder (default is `docsrc`).
+A section, is defined by creating a folder right under your source folder (default is `docs`).

 If have this structure:

 ```
-docsrc
+docs
 ├── blog
 └── documentation
 ```